Want to see how we do chatbot analytics? Join us for a product demo webinar.

 Similar to a conversational AI bot, the customer interacts with a voicebot through interactive voice response (IVR) technology.
 Rather than navigating menus with numbers, they simply engage in open-ended conversations where the IVR system is able to recognize what the caller is asking about.
 Voice systems generally use Voice Recognition, with text-to-speech (TTS) on top of a text-based AI system.

-What is AI bot management?
+What is chatbot management?

-Bot management is a structured and repeatable process to answer those questions, and help you stay on track to achieve the automation and experience goals that deliver the expected value to the organization.
+Chatbot management, then, is a structured and repeatable process to answer those questions, and help you stay on track to achieve the automation and experience goals that deliver the expected value to the organization.

-Why do you need AI bot management?
+Why do you need AI bot or chatbot management?

 All too often, once a bot has been launched people across the organization, but especially executives who have invested heavily and want to know the impact of their investment, start formulating opinions on how it’s performing.
 Anecdotal evidence of what’s working and more often, what’s not, coupled with second-hand information fuel a growing to-do list.